aglamazy/project_assigment/README.md

 The `server` folder holds a minimal NestJS application.
 After running `npm install` to install dependencies, run `npm run build` to compile TypeScript.
 Before starting the server you may need to run database migrations using `npm run migration:run`.
 Finally start the server with `npm start`.

 The server listens on the port defined by the `PORT` environment variable (default `3001`).
 You can copy `server/.env.example` to `.env` and adjust if needed.
+When the server is running, Swagger API documentation is available at `http://localhost:3001/api` by default.

 ## Client